 The University of Florida College of Pharmacy Faculty Practice Association, Inc. (the "Association") is a not-for-profit corporation formed by the University of Florida College of Pharmacy in 1998.
 The Association performs billing and collection of fees associated with the practice of pharmacy at the University of Florida College of Pharmacy.
 The Association funds salary supplements and other related costs for the benefit of the faculty of the College of Pharmacy.
-The Association also transfers funds to the University of Florida in the furtherance of its above stated purpose.
-The Association is an affiliated Association and a component unit of the University of Florida.
+The Association also transfers funds to the University of Florida (the "University") in the furtherance of its above stated purpose.
+The Association is an affiliated Association and a component unit of the University of Florida and is, therefore, included by discrete presentation in the financial statements of that reporting entity.